 Regulations and compliance issues

-One of the major roadblocks for U.S. based small manufacturing companies to compete with their offshore counterparts in terms of price is the labor costs and stringent government regulations.
-The U.S. is also constantly changing their regulatory and compliance policies that can force small manufacturing companies to make adjustments, causing them to spend even more on monitoring compliance.
+One of the major roadblocks for U.S.-based companies to compete with their offshore counterparts in terms of price is the labor costs and stringent government regulations.
+The U.S. is also constantly changing its regulatory and compliance policies that can force manufacturers to make adjustments, causing them to spend even more on monitoring compliance.

 Increasing quality of offshore manufacturing

 A decade or two ago, the foreign quality of production was poor when compared to the U.S. However, now not only are the products manufactured outside the U.S. cheaper but over the years the quality of these products has also risen drastically.
 This has resulted in intense competition for small manufacturing companies.
 In order to survive such growing manufacturing industry challenges, companies in the manufacturing industry, especially manufacturers must focus on improving their quality of production while maintaining their costs.

 Get in touch with our industry experts to know how small manufacturing companies can tackle critical manufacturing challenges, turn them into opportunities, and eventually grow the business.